401(k) withdrawal rules: How to avoid penalties

 Read more: 401(k) loans: What they are & how they work

-The maximum loan permitted by the IRS is $50,000 or half of your 401(k) plan’s vested account balance, whichever is less.
+The maximum loan permitted under the IRC is $50,000 or half of your 401(k) plan’s vested account balance, whichever is less.

-During the loan, you pay principal and interest to yourself at a reasonable rate set by the plan.
-These payments come out of your paycheck on an after-tax basis.
+Principal and interest is paid at a reasonable rate set by the plan.
+These payments typically come out of your paycheck on an after-tax basis.
 Generally, the maximum term length is five years.
 However, if you use the loan as a down payment on a principal residence, it can be as long as 30 years.
-Some employers require a minimum loan amount of $1,000.
+Some employer plans require a minimum loan amount of $1,000.

 401(k) loans have several benefits, including:

-- The loan doesn’t appear on your credit report.
+• The loan doesn’t appear on a credit report.

-Of course, these loans also have some downsides.
-First, there’s the obvious fact that taking a 401(k) loan depletes your principal balance, at least temporarily.
+Of course, the loans also have some downsides.
+Taking a 401(k) loan depletes your principal balance, at least temporarily.
 It will cost you any compounding that your borrowed funds would have received.

 Read more: What happens to your 401(k) if you quit your job?